Krems an der Donau

-Krems, as it's known to its friends, marks the beginning of the Wachau and is the prettiest of the larger towns on the Danube.
-Enjoyable eating and drinking, an atmospheric historical centre, rivers of top-quality wine from local vineyards and a couple of unexpected museums attract the summer tourist crowds, but the rest of the year things can be quiet.
-Aimless wandering is the best plan of attack, dipping into churches and museums, strolling the banks of the Danube and sampling the local whites as you go.
+Krems, as it's known to its friends, is the gateway to the Wachau and one of the prettiest towns sitting astride the Danube.
+A region-driven food scene; an intact historical centre; top-quality Grüner Veltliner and riesling whites from local vineyards; and high-calibre museums attract the summer crowds, but the rest of the year things quieten down a notch.
+Aimless wandering is the way to go, dipping into churches and museums, strolling the banks of the Danube and sampling wines.

-Krems has three parts: Krems to the east, the smaller settlement of Stein (formerly a separate town) to the west, and the connecting suburb of Und.
+Krems has three parts: Krems to the east, Stein (formerly a separate town) to the west, and the connecting suburb of Und.
 Hence the local witticism: Krems und Stein sind drei Städte (Krems and Stein are three towns).

 These are our favorite local haunts, touristy spots, and hidden gems throughout Krems an der Donau.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Krems an der Donau.